geocarlos/neigborhood-map/README.md

 `git clone https://github.com/geocarlos/neigborhood-map.git`

-Once you have downloaded or cloned the repository, you will need a Google Maps API key.
+Once you have downloaded or cloned the repository, you will need a Google Maps API key, for the map, and Foursquare credentials for location information.
 Once you have your API key, create a file named API_KEY.js in the js/google_api directory with the following content:

 `export const API_KEY = 'YOUR_API_KEY';`, replacing 'YOUR_API_KEY' with the key you will get from Google.
 Click [here](https://developers.google.com/maps/documentation/javascript/get-api-key) if you do not know how to get a Google API Key.

+For [Foursquare API](https://developer.foursquare.com/), you will have to create an account, if you do not have one already, to obtain your credentials, which are Client ID and Client Secret.
+Once you have them, create a file named CREDENTIALS.jS in the folder js/foursquare_api with this content:

+`export const CLIENT_ID = '[YOUR_CLIENT_ID]';`

+`export const CLIENT_SECRET = '[YOUR_CLIENT_SECRET]';`

-Then, once you have your API key, from your terminal or cmd/PowerShell, run the following commands:
+Then, once you have your API key for Google Maps API and your credentials for Foursquare API, from your terminal or cmd/PowerShell, run the following commands:

 `npm install` - this will install the Node modules required by the application.